 I’ve been a dog owner for a little over a week now.
 Having a dog is a big responsibility.

 Zeb is a lap dog.
 He is fifty pounds of fluffy love who wants nothing more than to climb inside your body and take up residence.
 He’s a cuddler and a spooner–this pooch needs to be very close.
 He follows me around the house like I’m his guru, as if at any moment I’m going to spray him with my shakti, thus revealing his true nature.
 He’s so expectant.
-I feel a bit of pressure.
+I know I will disappoint him.

-My friend Melissa thinks it’s interesting that Zeb has many of the physical qualities I look for in a man: lanky, long (tall), longish wavy hair with a soulful pretty face.
+My friend Melissa thinks it’s interesting that Zeb has many of the physical qualities I look for in a man: lanky, tall, longish wavy hair with a soulful pretty face.
 I don’t know what to make of this allegation–but I can’t deny it.

 So he sheds, steals food, needs lots of attention, barks when I don’t want him to, doesn’t piss on command, pisses on curtains, costs lots of dough, and creates lots of new responsibilities and stress.
 He is also the sweetest beast you’ll ever meet.
 He is my dog, Zeb.
 I love my dog Zeb.
 My gift from God.